 HB 2759 (2024) appropriated $5M for psilocybin research at Arizona universities; separate ibogaine interest via veterans-focused legislation.

 No state-level decriminalization.
 SB 58 (2023) passed the legislature but was vetoed by Governor Newsom.
 SB 1012 (2024) failed.
-SB 751 (2025) advancing.
+SB 751 (2025) advancing through the senate as of 2026 and could create a regulated therapeutic access framework.

 Oakland, Santa Cruz, San Francisco, Berkeley, Arcata, Eureka.